 I’ve been making meals and bits from cookbooks whenever I have the chance lately.
-It’s a very chill (and also necessary) break from my own cookbook stuff.
-Lots of Ina classics in the mix (obviously), but since Fall is the season of the cookbook release, there’s been good stuff from plenty of other new works.
-I generally cook by feel/whatever’s around/whatever urgency is grabbing at me, so the straightforward process of opening a book, measuring, and connecting the dots has been grounding.
+It’s a very chill break from my own cookbook stuff.
+Lots of Ina classics in the mix, but since Fall is the season of the cookbook release, there’s been good stuff from plenty of other new works.
+I generally cook by feel, so the straightforward process of opening a book, measuring, and getting to it has been so relaxing!

-A little while ago, Gena sent me her new book based on her Food52 column, The New Veganism (which I love).
+A little while ago, Gena sent me her new book based on her Food52 column, The New Veganism.
 Food52 Vegan serves as a gentle, vegetable-focused guide to naturally incorporating vegan dishes into your everyday.
 The viewpoint is one of vibrant and curious inclusivity.
 It’s not an outright effort to recreate classic omnivorous foods with vegan ingredients, which is a huge relief.
-Vegan diets have moved far away from being a strictly fringe choice because of certain culinary efforts to embrace the plant kingdom’s diversity (and other non-food motivated reasons).
 Off the top of my head I can think of about a hundred naturally vegan foods that are way more satisfying/interesting than a veggie burger.
-Gena seems to get that, and showcases that understanding through a bunch of recipes I can get excited about: roasted ratatouille, eggplant tagine with millet, and parsnip fries with harissa mayonnaise to name a few.
+Gena seems to get that, and showcases that understanding through a bunch of recipes I can get excited about.

 Happy days and big hugs to you all. xo

 - 1 medium yellow onion, diced